Smoothed Differential Privacy: Differential Privacy and Its Interpretations

-where the probability \footnote{The probability notion used in \citep{dwork2014algorithmic} is different from the standard definition of probability.
-See Appendix~\ref{app:dpsdp} for formal descriptions.} is taken over $a$ (the output of $\calM$).
-The above inequality shows that the change of one record cannot make an output significantly more likely or significantly less likely (with at least $1-2\delta$ probability). \citet[p.~25]{dwork2014algorithmic} also claimed that the above formula guarantees that the adversary cannot learn too much information about any single record of the database through observing the output of $\calM$.
+\textbf{\boldmath Justification 2: With high probability, $\calM$ is insensitive to the change of one record~\citep{guingona2023comparing}. }\\ In more detail, $(\epsilon,\delta)$-DP guarantees the distribution of $\calM$'s output will not change significantly when replacing one record.
+According to Property (A) of Theorem 3.2 in~\citet{guingona2023comparing}, $(\epsilon,\delta)$-DP implies\footnote{Theorem 3.2 in \citet{guingona2023comparing} shows $(\epsilon,\delta)$-DP implies $\big((\ln 2)\epsilon,\, 2\delta\big)$-probabilistic DP, which is equivalent to (\ref{equ:j2}).
+The formal definition of probabilistic DP can be found in Definition 6 in \citet{machanavajjhala2008privacy}.} The above inequality shows that the change of one record cannot make an output significantly more likely or significantly less likely (with at least $1-2\delta$ probability).
+Since $\database$ and $\database'$ only differ in one record, the above formula also guarantees that the adversary cannot learn too much information about any single record of the database through observing the output of $\calM$~\citep[p.~25]{dwork2014algorithmic}.

+\textbf{\boldmath Justification 3: DP guarantees limited Bayesian adversary's utilities. }\\ We consider the same adversary as in Justification 1.
+Since the adversary has no information about the missing entry, he/she may assume a uniform prior distribution about the missing entry.
+To simplify notations, let $X_i\in\calX$ denote the missing entry and let $x_{-i}$ denote the database $x$ with $X_i$ removed.
+For any $X_i\in\calX$, the adversary's posterior distribution (after observing output $a$ from mechanism $\calM$) is

+A Bayesian predictor predicts the missing entry $X_i$ through maximizing the posterior probability.
+For the adversary with uniform prior, when the output is $a$, the 0/1 loss of the Bayesian predictor is

+It's not hard to check that a always-correct prediction has zero loss and any always-incorrect prediction has loss one.
+Then, we define the adjusted utility of adversary (in Bayesian prediction), which is the expectation of a normalized version of $\SEL$.
+Mathematically, for a database $\database$, we define the adjusted utility with threshold $t$ as follows,